anjakuchenbecker/anjakuchenbecker.github.io/_posts/2021-6-6-Project-Presentation-Update-Prototyping-Completed-Mobile-Smart-Home-DIY-Camper-Van.md

 ---
 layout: post
-title: Project presentation | UPDATE Prototyping completed | "Mobile Smart Home" for our DIY Camper Van
+title: UPDATE | Prototyping completed | "Mobile Smart Home" for our DIY Camper Van
 ---

 Prototyping is completed!
 I've soldered a lot, physically installed all of the electronic components and wrote over 4500 lines of code.